salonipriyani/real-time-movie-recommender/README.md

 ## Overview

-This project is a semester-long group assignment focused on building, deploying, and monitoring a movie recommendation system.
+This project focused on building, deploying, and monitoring a movie recommendation system.
 The project simulates an early-stage streaming service that serves personalized movie recommendations to users.
 The system is designed to handle a dataset of approximately 1 million users and 27,000 movies, considering real-world challenges like scalability, reliability, and model drift.

 ## Features